IBM-Bluemix-Docs/security-advisor/setup-activity.md

 You can connect an instance of Cloud Object Storage and enable Activity Insights by using the Security Advisor UI.

-1. Navigate to the [Security dashboard](https://{DomainName}/security-advisor#/overview) in the console.
-2. Go to the **Settings** tab.
+1. In the IBM Cloud console, navigate to [Security and compliance > Integrations > Data Settings](https://{DomainName}/security-advisor#/integrations).
+2. Click **Connect bucket**.

+  Only one bucket can be used with Activity Insights at a time.
+  {: tip}

+3. Select whether to **Create a bucket** or to **Use an existing bucket**.

+  If you selected create a bucket:

+    1. Select a resource group and an instance of Cloud Object Storage.
+    2. Select **Activity insights**.
+    3. Optionally, provide a description.
-3. Click **Add bucket**.
-A modal appears.
+    4. Click **Connect bucket**.
-4. Choose whether to create a bucket or use a bucket that you already have.

     If you choose to create a bucket through Security Advisor, the naming convention `<bucketName><uuid>.<region>` is used.
 For example, `sa.telemetric.12ab45.us-south`.
 If you want to provide your own name, you can create a bucket in Cloud Object Storage and then connect it to Security Advisor by choosing the existing bucket option.

-  Only one bucket can be used with Activity Insights at a time.
+  A service to service authorization policy between Cloud Object Storage and Security Advisor is created on your behalf.
-  {: tip}
+  {: note}

-5. Select an option for **Resource group** and **Cloud Object Storage instance**.
-If you selected to use your own bucket, be sure to specify the bucket that you want to use.
-6. Choose **Activity Insights**.
-7. Describe your what your bucket is used for.
+  If you selected use an existing bucket:

+    1. Select a resource group, an instance of Cloud Object Storage, and a bucket.
+    2. Select **Activity insights**.
+    3. Optionally, provide a description.
-8. Click **Add bucket**.
+    4. Click **Connect bucket**.
+    5. Create a *reader* [service-to-service authorization policy](https://{DomainName}.cloud.ibm.com/iam/authorizations) between Cloud Object Storage and Security Advisor.

-9. Go to the **Integrations > Built-in Insights** tab.
+4. Go to the **Integrations > Built-in Insights** tab.
-10. Enable analysis for **Activity Insights**.
+5. Enable analysis for **Activity Insights**.
 Don't forget to install the needed components to finish enabling the feature.